What are the signs that summer is here that you look forward to?

 There’s no school.
 Work gets quieter, meaning it’s easy to take the odd day off here and there.
 It stops raining (quite so much).

 While we’re spending this August in Canada and the US, it’s the little things that make me miss a British summer.
-Here are my top 5.
+Here are my top 5 things that say summer in the UK.
 What are yours?

 1. FAB Lollies